-BRACKET CABLE AGAINST UNDERBELLY SPARE TIRE Bracket Mount Travel Position Hoist Mount Travel Position contact with the underside of a flush mount application, it must make the recreational vehicle to insure I stability in travel.
-Raising and lowering
+Bracket Mount Travel Position

+Hoist Mount Travel Position

+NOTE: If your spare tire is a flush mount application, it must make contact with the underside of the recreational vehicle to insure maximum road clearance and stability in travel.
+Raising and lowering the hoist heard and felt to insure the proper seating of the tire for travel.